szaumoor/ZSTweaks/ZSTweaks/README.md

 # ZSTweaks

 This mod is a compilation of tweaks that I think personally improve things as they are in the vanilla game, nothing more, nothing less.
+The vast majority of the tweaks are designed to be simple improvements of underpowered items or abilities.
+Some of them overhaul the game more extensively.

 ---
 [To Item tweaks](#item-tweaks) <br>